msyed0230/msyed0230.github.io/_pages/home.md

   overlay_image: /assets/images/mosque.jpg
   overlay_filter: 0.5
 excerpt: >
-  A comprehensive collection of literature from the late Murshid Miyan RH for the global Mahdavia community and beyond.
+  A comprehensive collection of literature from the late Murshid Miyan RZ for the global Mahdavia community and beyond.
 feature_row:
   - image_path: /assets/images/mosque1.jpg